CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

     print('{0} '.format(rows))
 ```

-Be aware that `values` in the second statement are the item in the `ValueRange` JSON representation I mention earlier.
+Be aware that `values` in the second statement are the item in the `ValueRange` JSON representation I mentioned earlier.

-I didn't provide any information about the `majorDimension` so the default value `ROW` is applied that is why the result is
+I didn't provide any information about the `majorDimension` so the default value `ROW` is applied. the result is

 ![result_reading.png](images/result_reading.png)

 ### Reading multiple ranges

-Using the same spreadsheet, for this example I will change the range to two non-consecutive ranges.
-I will need to make some changes to the function, I replace the `get()` method for `batchGet()`.
+Using the same spreadsheet, for this example, I will change the range to two non-consecutive ranges.
+I will need to make some changes to the function.
+I replace the `get()` method for `batchGet()`.

-In this case, the response will be a `BatchGetValueResponse` that is an object that contains a list of `ValueRange` and the `spreadsheet_ID`
+The response will be a `BatchGetValueResponse` that is an object that contains a list of `ValueRange` and the `spreadsheet_ID`

 ```python
 def read_multiple(gservice: gsheet_resource):